Skip to main content

 Main concepts

-Cultural heritage: The cultural heritage is no longer limited to monuments and collections of objects that are part of the material cultural heritage.
-Nowadays, it also includes oral traditions, performing arts, social customs, rituals, festive acts, knowledge and practices related to nature and the universe, and knowledge and techniques linked to traditional crafts that are part of the intangible cultural heritage.
+Cultural heritage: Cultural heritage is no longer limited to monuments and collections of objects that are part of the tangible cultural heritage.
+Today, it also includes oral traditions, performing arts, social customs, rituals, festive events, knowledge and practices related to nature and the universe, and knowledge and techniques linked to traditional craftsmanship that are part of the intangible cultural heritage.
+Its importance is reflected in Law 10/2015, of May 26, for the safeguarding of Intangible Cultural Heritage. and the National Plan for the Safeguarding of Intangible Cultural Heritage which are committed to coordinated action between administrations and connection with other policies, such as educational policies.